 HOME ABOUT REPORTS CONTACT HELP WANTED

-Former cricket star, Imran Khan, is extremely popular with the Pakistani people.
+Former cricket star and former prime minister Imran Khan, is extremely popular with the Pakistani people.
 He has broken records for the size of the public crowds he is able to draw.
 Yet despite his popularity, he was ousted from his role as prime minister back in April 2022.
 A no-confidence motion was filed against Imran Khan by his political opponents.

 "There is only one way [to rid the country from political instability free and fair election.
 When they were removing me, I had announced general elections but courts overturned my decision.
 I still believe it was the right call," Khan said while addressing the nation following his party's landslide victory in the by-elections in Punjab.
 (Telegraph India, 7-18-22)